open-o11y/docs/collector-prometheus-remote-write/README.md

 Another uncertainty regarding metric format is that the OTLP metrics definition is still in alpha; when a change in OTLP metric happens and the data format inside the collector is updated, the exporter code will need to be refactored.
 Bogdan Drutu((at)bogdandrutu) from Splunk is in charge of this process and the metric side of the collector.
 See this [repository](https://github.com/open-telemetry/opentelemetry-proto) for updates on OTLP and this [PR](https://github.com/open-telemetry/opentelemetry-collector/pull/1708) for a sample code refactoring that was done for the exporter.

+Finally, current OTLP metric definition does not support summary.
+When the OTLP metric definition is updated and summary is included, the conversion for summary metrics needs to be added to the collector.
+See this umerged PR for more [detail](https://github.com/open-telemetry/opentelemetry-collector/pull/1649)

 ## AWS Sig v4 Support

 [This repository](https://github.com/open-o11y/opentelemetry-collector-o11y) hosts a version of the exporter that supports AWS sig v4.
 A executable can be built from the repository.